ProjectHSI/MobArena/README.md

 They'll be labelled as a release (unless I'm running a beta test) and will be named with the Semantic Version scheming.

-If the release is labelled as a pre release, the version will be the next version with build metadata attached.
+If the release is labelled as a pre-release, the version will be the next version with build metadata attached.

 ## Nightly